janpeter19/BPL_TEST2_Batch/README.md

 Below a diagram with two simulations of batch growth with different initial substrate level that you will get at the end of the notebook.

 ![](Fig1_BPL_TEST2_Batch_VS_0_varied.png)

+You start up the notebook in Colab by pressing here.
+Remember, you need to have a google-account.